 Kathleen Martin Ginis

-Centre for Chronic Disease Prevention and Management, School of Health and Exercise Sciences, Southern Medical Program
+Centre for Chronic Disease Prevention and Management, Faculty of Health and Social Development, School of Health and Exercise Sciences, Southern Medical Program

-Other Titles: Director, Centre for Chronic Disease Prevention and Management; Professor, Department of Medicine, Division of Physical Medicine and Rehabilitation, School of Health and Exercise Sciences; UBC Distinguished University Scholar
+Other Titles: Professor, Department of Medicine, Division of Physical Medicine and Rehabilitation, School of Health and Exercise Sciences; UBC Distinguished University Scholar

 Office: Reichwald Health Sciences Centre